How might I feel after being in the ICU?

 Being weak and having to put a lot of effort into doing simple things, such as getting dressed and moving about, can make you feel low for a while.
 You can also feel like you’ve lost your independence if you need a lot of help from other people at this early stage.

-Your mood may change often and you may experience some of the following.
+Your mood may change often and you may:

-• Feeling guilty for causing so much trouble and worry
+• feel guilty for causing so much trouble and worry,

-• Not understanding what has happened to you and how ill you have been
+• not understand what has happened to you and how ill you have been,

-• Worrying about how long it's taking to recover
+• worry about getting ill again and how long it's taking to recover

 Your family and friends will be pleased to have you home, but they may not understand why you may feel sad.
 Talk to them about how you feel.
 Also, go to see your GP who may be able to offer you treatment or counselling to help you through this difficult time.